 “Rest and Self-Care are so important.
 When you take time to replenish your spirit, it allows you to serve others from the overflow.
 You cannot serve from an empty vessel”. -Eleanor Brownn

-Self-Care is often perceived as selfish, indulgent, wrong and unnecessary.
-Parents and caregivers are individuals who face the most brutal judgment when it comes to self-care and are often condemned when they try to take some time out for themselves.
+Self-Care, often perceived as selfish, indulgent, wrong, and unnecessary.
+Parents and caregivers are individuals who face the most brutal judgment when it comes to self-care and often condemned when they try to take some time out for themselves.

 Society often chastises individuals who seek self-care with the reasoning that they should be spending time taking care of their infant or parent or working or cooking and cleaning, instead of wasting time by taking care of themselves.

 This judgmental reasoning may also be stopping you from seeking the necessary self-care you so badly need.

 Self-care is not a selfish act.
 It is not whiling away of time and avoidance of responsibilities.
 It is an affirmative act of engaging in behaviors and activities that help with your mental and physical health, which subsequently enables you to take care of others around you.